-Emily Readett Bayley’s first visit to the Harapan rainforest in Jambi, Sumatra was to research the craft heritage of the indigenous Batin Sembilan community and quantify what sustainable natural materials that can be cultivated or sourced within the Eco System Forest Concession.
-The aim is to provide livelihood opportunities for these semi nomadic people who are no longer able to subsist as hunter gatherers.
-She is looking to produce a variety of handcrafted products including baskets, brushes, plant pots and bird boxes suitable for sale in the European DIY and home renovation stores which are part of the One Kingfisher Group who are collaborators alongside the RSPB in the Hutan Harapan Forest Restoration Project.
+Emily Readett Bayley’s first visit to Hutan Harapan RSPB Forest of Hope in Sumatra was to research the craft heritage of the indigenous Batin Sembilan community and quantify what sustainable natural materials can be cultivated or sourced from within the ecosystem restoration area that makes up the forest concession.
+The aim is to provide livelihood opportunities for these semi nomadic people who like the tigers they share the forest with are finding it harder and harder to subsist as hunters or gatherers.
+She has been asked by the RSPB and partners to develop a variety of handcrafted products including baskets, brushes, plant pots and bird boxes suitable for sale in European Garden Centres.

 Emily’s working with the RSPB in their rainforest ERC, Hutan Harapan in Sumatra – home of the critically endangered Sumatran Tiger